sebachiara88/sebachiara88/README.md

 ### About me

+- 👦 I'm a psychologist, but since the Covid-19 breakout I started a new journey in Data Analytics
 - 📊 I’m interested in Data Analytics and Machine Learning projects 📈
 - 📌 I’m currently learning Python, SQL, Power BI, Excel, Sheets.
-- ✔️ I’m looking to collaborate on Data Analytics and Machine Learning projects
 - 📫 How to reach me: sebastianchiaramonte@gmail.com / https://www.linkedin.com/in/sebastian-chiaramonte/

+### My portfolio's projects